Task context

 Add context from Chat

-In the Chat tool, use @ to reference context items.
+In the Chat tool, type

 Add context from the editor

 Use editor selection when a specific snippet is the most relevant context for the task.
-This works well when you want to point the agent to the exact code that needs attention (for example, the buggy logic, the API boundary, or the code you want to refactor).
+This works well when you want to point the agent to the exact code that needs attention, for example, the buggy logic, the API boundary, or the code you want to refactor.

 Select any code, right-click, and use Add to Task to attach it to the task.
 If you want to leave feedback for a follow-up iteration, use Add Comment for Selection.